 Every independent biology book on the matter agrees.
 Dogs love it and thrive on it, and the fresher the better.

-Unfortunately meat is expensive, which is not ideal when making cheap, cereal based dog food.
-So over the last few decades dry food companies, via our veterinary universities thanks to extremely generous financial donations, have started re-teaching us that the dog not only is not only an omnivore (a meat and plant eater) but that he actually does better on a low meat-low protein diet, that is high in cereal/carbohydrates.
-A lucky coincidence that it also happens to be much cheaper to produce!
+Unfortunately, meat is expensive, which is not ideal when the aim is to make outrageous profit selling cheap, cereal-based cat and dog food.
+So over the last few decades dry food companies, via our veterinary universities thanks to extremely generous financial donations, have started re-teaching us that the dog not only is not only an omnivore (a meat and plant eater) but that he actually does better when fed largely plant material, a diet that is ultra low in meat protein and ultra high in cereal/carbohydrates.
+It’s just a lucky coincidence that this also happens to be much cheaper to produce!

 Kuo, Z. Y. (1967).
 The dynamics of behaviour development: An epigenetic view.
 New York: Random House.